LloydBreunig/Lloyd_portfolio/README.md

 # [Project 1: Weather Report](https://github.com/LloydBreunig/Lloyd_portfolio/blob/main/weather_project.ipynb)
 * This Python project pulls data from 3 different APIs.
-* These API calls determin you location, and then get raw weather data & times of solar events.
+* These API calls determin you location then get raw weather data & times of solar events for your location.
 * Visulizations are made for 1 day & 7 day weather reports.
 * Exploritory data analysis was done as a demonstreation of skills.
 * The data with strong corrilations are unsurprissing.
 * This project was motivated by the volenteer work that I do with non-profits.
-* Much of this work is done outdoors in very remote areas that lack internet or cell service.
+* Most of that work is done outdoors in very remote areas that lack internet or cell service.
-* So, I wrote a program that gets the weather data we need with the smallest internet bandwith.
+* I wrote a program that gets only the weather data we need with the smallest internet bandwith.
-* Normal apps download video & hi resolution images.
+* Normal apps download video & hi resolution images making them inoperable in the wilderness.
 * This app only downloads simple JSON files and does all the rendering locally.

 # [Project 2: Rx Lens Thickness Calculator](https://github.com/LloydBreunig/Lloyd_portfolio/blob/main/Rx%20glasses%20shiny%20app.R)
 * This R Shiny app calculates and visualizes the thickness of lenses in Rx glasses.
-* Cheap lenses are always thicker which is why expensive lenses are encouraged by sales associates.
+* Expensive lenses are encouraged by sales associates since they are thinner.
 * Cheaper lenses are thicker but have less chromatic aberration.
-* This is the color spiting at the peripheral of the lens like a prism.
+* chromatic aberration is the color spliting at the peripheral of the lens like a prism.
 * This aberration harms the resolution and usability of the lenses at their edges.
-* Night driving, large TVs, and LED signs are particularly problimatic with chromatic aberration.
+* Night driving, large TVs, and LED signs are particularly problimatic.
-* However, if the lenses do not protured out of the frame, then the thickness is not noticed.
+* Cheap lenses are better if they do not protured out of the frame since thickness is not noticed.
 * I built this calculator to test my hypothisis that I could have better vision quality and $150 in savings.
 * My new glasses are really nice & my eye doctor was surprised with the results.